 Reminder: HOLLIS does not contain everything Harvard owns, and Harvard doesn’t own everything in HOLLIS, but we can get you almost anything.
-There are direct links to Interlibrary Loan and Borrow Direct from the hollis.harvard.edu home page.
+On the hollis.harvard.edu home page you will find direct links to Interlibrary Loan, Borrow Direct, and the Purchase Request form.

 If something is in the Library Catalog, Harvard has a copy.
 Look for "Get It" to see your access options.

 In "Everything," you cannot always see whether Harvard has a copy.
 If you don’t see availability information, click "How to Get It" to start the process of locating a copy.

 "View Online" means there is likely an electronic copy available.

 View Online does its best to connect many very different library systems.
 Often, it takes you right to the full-text.
 Sometimes, it will take you somewhere unexpected.
 If you end up somewhere that looks like a database and has a search box, try searching there for the title of the item.
 If in doubt, Ask a Librarian for help tracking down the source.

 "How to Get It" means there may be a copy available, but HOLLIS hasn't automatically connected to it.
 Select "How to Get It" to search our online resources.
 If HOLLIS is unable to find an online version, it will display other options, often including print holdings.

 If you’re starting from an article or chapter title, "How to Get It" can often take you from the title in “Everything” to the location information in the relevant Library Catalog listing for the book or journal.
 It uses information such as an ISBN or ISSN to connect different library systems to each other.